The debug connection you can rely on

 RDDI is the main interface between ARM debuggers and target connection products.
 Third-party debuggers, for both ARM and other processor cores, can connect to DSTREAM and VSTREAM using an RDDI interface.
 The firmware in these hardware units has a flexible architecture to connect to multiple ARM and third-party IP cores on a SoC via a single debug interface.

-RDDI is freely available for download.
+RDDI is freely available from within the DS-5 installation.

 A low-level RDDI connection to DSTREAM can be used to gain access to the JTAG scan-chains inside the target device.
 This enables the unit to be used for simple tasks such as production testing.